kaffetorsk/arlo-streamer/examples/frigate/README.md

 Good luck!

-Credits: https://github.com/TareqAlqutami/rtmp-hls-server for the players and the full nginx config file, and https://github.com/tiangolo/nginx-rtmp-docker for the docker image.
+Credits: https://github.com/TareqAlqutami/rtmp-hls-server for the players and the full nginx config file (He explains all your needs about HLS/DASH usage), and https://github.com/tiangolo/nginx-rtmp-docker for the docker image.